iroumec/Zylva/README.md

 # Use it as you prefer!

-The application is compatible with both mouse and keyboard shortcuts!
+Most of the application commands are compatible with both mouse and keyboard shortcuts!

 ![mouseAndKeyboardControls.gif](src/main/resources/multimedia/mouseAndKeyboardControls.gif)